 None of those, however, could lay a glove on the Shard when it comes to measuring which display is highest in the sky, with the city’s tallest beacon shining its lights across the city each festive season with a new design.

-Gustavo’s artwork will flash across the sky each night, visible for 40 miles on a clear night, and promising illumination of his abstract expressionist art, with the display jumping from coourful brushwork and rainbow flashes to a festive reindeer, and more.
+Gustavo’s artwork will flash across the sky each night, visible for 40 miles on a clear night, and promising illumination of his abstract expressionist art, with the display jumping from colourful brushwork and rainbow flashes to a festive reindeer, and more.

 Speaking on the announcement, artist Gustavo Zuluaga Villegas said: “I came to London from Colombia in 1996 to start a new chapter in my life.
 The Shard has been part of that journey for the past eight years, and it means a lot to see my artwork reflected on a building I know so well.